-7. Learning and development
+Learning and development

-Learning and development is essential to providing a good service for individuals.
-Your employer has a responsibility to provide you with opportunities to develop your knowledge, skills and understanding.
+Learning and development of knowledge and skills is essential to providing a good service for individuals.
 You are responsible for achieving the required qualification for your role, engaging in mandatory training and undertaking on-going learning.

-7.1 Keeping up-to-date
+Keeping up-to-date